Quantum entanglement: Testing a system for entanglement

 with $0\le p_j\le 1$ probabilities.
 By definition, a state is entangled if it is not separable.

-For 2-Qubit and Qubit-Qutrit systems (2 × 2 and 2 × 3 respectively) the simple Peres–Horodecki criterion provides both a necessary and a sufficient criterion for separability, and thus—inadvertently—for detecting entanglement.
+For 2-qubit and qubit-qutrit systems (2 × 2 and 2 × 3 respectively) the simple Peres–Horodecki criterion provides both a necessary and a sufficient criterion for separability, and thus—inadvertently—for detecting entanglement.
 However, for the general case, the criterion is merely a necessary one for separability, as the problem becomes NP-hard when generalized.
 Other separability criteria include (but not limited to) the range criterion, reduction criterion, and those based on uncertainty relations.
 See Ref. for a review of separability criteria in discrete-variable systems and Ref. for a review on techniques and challenges in experimental entanglement certification in discrete-variable systems.

 A numerical approach to the problem is suggested by Jon Magne Leinaas, Jan Myrheim and Eirik Ovrum in their paper "Geometrical aspects of entanglement".
 Leinaas et al. offer a numerical approach, iteratively refining an estimated separable state towards the target state to be tested, and checking if the target state can indeed be reached.
-An implementation of the algorithm (including a built-in Peres-Horodecki criterion testing) is "StateSeparator" web-app.

-In continuous variable systems, the Peres-Horodecki criterion also applies.
-Specifically, Simon formulated a particular version of the Peres-Horodecki criterion in terms of the second-order moments of canonical operators and showed that it is necessary and sufficient for $1\oplus1$-mode Gaussian states (see Ref. for a seemingly different but essentially equivalent approach).
+In continuous variable systems, the Peres–Horodecki criterion also applies.
+Specifically, Simon formulated a particular version of the Peres–Horodecki criterion in terms of the second-order moments of canonical operators and showed that it is necessary and sufficient for $1\oplus1$-mode Gaussian states (see Ref. for a seemingly different but essentially equivalent approach).
 It was later found that Simon's condition is also necessary and sufficient for $1\oplus n$-mode Gaussian states, but no longer sufficient for $2\oplus2$-mode Gaussian states.
 Simon's condition can be generalized by taking into account the higher order moments of canonical operators or by using entropic measures.

-In 2016, China launched the world’s first quantum communications satellite.
-The $100m Quantum Experiments at Space Scale (QUESS) mission was launched on Aug 16, 2016, from the Jiuquan Satellite Launch Center in northern China at 01:40 local time.